twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Threshold** – Used with **Threshold** in the Image tab.
 Default is 150.

 ### Install (version 3.0 until 6.5, used in `TFONTINSTALLWIZARDFORM`)
 * **InstallFontsInFontsFolder** – **Install the font in Windows Fonts folder**.
 Default is on.
-If the program is detected to be running on Windows Vista & above, the UAC shield is added to the bottom.
+If the program is running on Windows Vista & above, the UAC shield is added to the bottom.

 ### InstalledFonts (used in `TINSTALLEDFONTSFORM`)
 * **PreviewHeight** – Set the height in the font preview area (version 5.5 & above) at the bottom.
 Default is 124.